garyttierney/me3/docs/user-guide/installation.md

         ```

     The installation wizard will then guide you through the setup.
-After the install location, click "Install" to begin copying files.
+After choosing the install location, click "Install" to begin copying files.
 A progress bar will show the installation status, and once complete, a final screen will appear.
 Click "Finish" to close the installer.

 === ":fontawesome-brands-linux: Linux"